List of Trinity Broadcasting Network stations

 This is a list of affiliates of the Trinity Broadcasting Network, a religious television network founded by Paul and Jan Crouch.
 All stations listed here are owned and operated directly by TBN or owned by TBN subsidiary Community Educational Television, unless otherwise noted.
-Most of the stations also carry programming from TBN Inspire, Positiv, TBN Enlace USA, and Smile on separate subchannels.
+Most of the stations also carry programming from TBN Inspire, Positiv, TBN Enlace USA, and Merit TV on separate subchannels.